magpie-ea/magpie-v3-docs/docs/index.md

 It is composed of three parts:

  * server-side part that allows managing and configuring experiments and stores experiment results
- * a client-side part that runs in the participant's browser and provides
+ * a client-side part based on [Vue.js](https://vuejs.org/) that runs in the participant's browser and provides
    * a technical and conceptual framework for building experiments
    * a catalogue of components that can be used in experiments

 You can use the same server instance for running multiple experiments.

+Vue.js allows to composing a web application out of small self-contained components, that you can re-use and share with other people.

 ## Features
 Some features of _magpie include: